Azure/static-web-apps-cli/readme.md

 - close the other running instance, and run the emulator again.
 - run the emulator using a different port: `--port=8081`
-- force close the other instance by killing its processes: `killall node azure-functions-core-tools`
+- force close the other instance by killing its processes: `lsof -t -i tcp:80 | xargs kill`

 ## Want to help? [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/manekinekko/swa-emu/issues)